denoland/fresh/docs/concepts/islands.md

 ---

 Islands enable client side interactivity in Fresh.
-Islands are isolated Preact components that are are rendered on the client.
-This is different from all other components in Fresh, as they are ususally just rendered on the server.
+Islands are isolated Preact components that are rendered on the client.
+This is different from all other components in Fresh, as they are usually just rendered on the server.

 Islands are defined by creating a file in the `islands/` folder in a Fresh project.
 The name of this file must be a PascalCase name of the island.
 The file